tamnguyenvan/screenbolt/README.md

   - If the installer doesn't run, right-click and select "Run as administrator".
   - For "Windows protected your PC" message, click "More info" then "Run anyway".

-- For any other issues, please check our [FAQ](https://screenbolt.com/faq) or [contact support](#support).
+- For any other issues, please check our [FAQ](https://screenvivid.com/faq) or [contact support](#support).

 ## Usage

-1. Launch ScreenBolt from your applications menu or start menu.
+1. Launch ScreenVivid from your applications menu or start menu.
 2. Click the "Record" button to start capturing your screen.
 3. Use the editing tools to enhance your recording after capture.
 4. Save your edited video in your preferred format.